vazovn/selinux.galaxy/README.md

 # selinux.galaxy
-This is an ansible role which sets up a selinux module for galaxy project
+This is an ansible role which sets up a selinux module for galaxy project.
+Aknowledgments to Sjur Hernes from USIT - UiO who helped with the code.

 ## Some info about the affected directories.